vthost/qed/README.md

 For a more detailed introduction into the approach and a coarse overview of the system see /paper.pdf.

 # /qed-core
 Contains the query and data extraction.
+It also contains code for retrieving the answers based on only the extracted datasets.

 # /qed-gen
-Contains the data and answer generation.
+Contains the data generation, integration with the extracted data, and the answer generation.

 # Requirements
 - qed-core: [maven](https://maven.apache.org/)